-Navy contracts for its first high-power transmitter, a Fessenden 100-kw synchronous rotary spark apparatus, for installation at "Radio Virginia", better known as "NAA", at Arlington, Va.
+- 1910 Navy contracts for its first high-powered transmitter, a Fessenden 10-KW synchronous rotary spark apparatus, for installation at "Radio Virginia" better known as "NAA", at Arlington, VA. - 1911 Radio is installed in a naval aircraft for the first time.